omni-trash/vuedemo/vueproject1/README.md

 ### State Managenemnt

 - each component has a local state, vue store means global state.
-- with local state u have to put they from component to component to component...
+- with local state u have to trigger changes from component to component to component.
 - with global state they are centralized and available in all components.